rivine/AtomicExchange.Ui/testplan.md

 - Enter the IP address of the peer.
 - Enter in 'Buy' an amount that's higher than your TFT Balance.
 - Enter in 'Sell' an amount of BTC.
-- Press the "Confirm Order" Button.
+- Press the 'Confirm Order' Button.

 #### Valid values
 - Enter the IP address of the peer.
 - Enter in 'Buy' an amount that's higher than your TFT Balance.
 - Enter in 'Sell' an amount of BTC.
-- Press the "Confirm Order" Button.
+- Press the 'Confirm Order' Button.

 ### Logging
+- Checkboxes visible after sumbitting orders?
+- Click show log in the menu on the right top.
+- Log available?
+- Log updated?

+### Swap finished
+- Balance BTC / TFT updated?
+- Confirm button active?

+### Sign out
+- Click Sign out from the menu on the right top
+- Fields on "login" form empty?
+- Sign in
+- Fields on "New Order" form empty?
+- Confirm button active?

 ## Responsiveness
+#### PC/Large screen
+#### tablet
+#### Smartphone

 - Resize application: smartphone format => currencies under each other
-- Balance BTC loaded?
-- Balance TFT loaded?
-- Sync BTC -> 100?
-- Sync TFT -> 100?
-- Create BTC address
-- Create TFT address
-- Enter an invalid ip address
-- Enter an invalid sell amount
-- Enter an invalid confirm amount
-- Confirm order

-- Open exchange node b.
-- Change Sell -> BTC to TFT on node b
-- Is buy coin changed from TFT tot BTC on node b?
-- Enter a valid ip address on node a & b
-- Enter a valid sell amount on node a & b
-- Enter a valid buy amount on node a & b
-- Confirm order

-- Show log
 - Restart application
 - Progressbar working?
-- Flags working?
-- Balance BTC updated when spap finished?
-- Balance TFT updated when swap finished?

 - Sign out
 - Input fields login empty?
 - Repeat these steps on a mobile device